Therapixel/pacsanini/CONTRIBUTING.md

 ### Submitting PRs

+Before submitting PRs to [GitHub](https://github.com/Therapixel/pacsanini/pulls), please ensure that:

+* you have read and consent to the Developer Certificate of Origin (DCO) [policy](https://pacsanini.readthedocs.io/en/latest/about/dco/)
+  (which can be found in the docs).
-Before submitting PRs to [GitHub](https://github.com/Therapixel/pacsanini/pulls), please ensure that the changes provided by your contributions are tested (see the [running tests](#running-tests) section).
+* the changes provided by your contributions are tested (see the [running tests](#running-tests) section).
 Although test suites are automatically run when you will submit the PR, it is easier for the reviewer to review it when there is less trouble.

 ## Setting Up Your Environment